Sports Coach Logo Sports Coach Training Principles Fitness Components

 Edward Hillam looks at how goalkeepers can improve their concentration between the sticks.

 The ability to concentrate is a hugely underrated aspect of the game.
-The focus is critical, and just a momentary blip could result in a crucial error that may win or lose the game for your team.
-As a goalkeeper, there is always the temptation to switch off for a few seconds, particularly if the action is taking place at the other end of the pitch; it is relatively common to let the mind wander.
+The focus is critical, and a momentary blip could result in a crucial error that may win or lose the game for your team.
+As a goalkeeper, there is always the temptation to switch off for a few seconds, mainly if the action occurs at the other end of the pitch; it is relatively common to let the mind wander.

 Goalkeeping is one of the most critical positions on the pitch.
-Over the years, there have been many iconic stoppers, with several of them playing into their late 30s and or even early 40s.
+Over the years, there have been many iconic stoppers, with several of them playing into their late 30s and/or early 40s.
 They may only be deployed on a handful of occasions, but they can be the difference between picking up a crucial point and being on the end of a heavy defeat.

-Gigi Buffon is a household name and is still going strong despite turning 40 in January 2017.
+Gigi Buffon is a household name that is still going strong despite turning 40 in January 2017.

-He may have retired from international football but is still regularly competing at the top level and remains one of the most consistent performers in Serie A.
+Although he may have retired from international football, he still regularly competes at the top level and remains one of the most consistent performers in Serie A.

 Goalkeeper